Table of Contents

 The dizziness the patient feels is often closely related to cervical spine position and joint motion.

-It’s been suggested that faulty cervical proprioceptive inputs could be a factor or that there is a disruption of afferent signals (signals going toward the brain) from the upper cervical spine causing the brain not to be able to orient where in space the head is.
+To follow that up for those of you who are particularly interested in the subjects of vertigo (and vertigo and chiropractic treatment), it has been suggested that faulty cervical proprioceptive inputs could be a factor or that there is a disruption of afferent signals (signals going toward the brain) from the upper cervical spine causing the brain not to be able to orient where in space the head is.

-Can Chiropractic Help with Vertigo?
+So, Can Chiropractic Help with Vertigo?
 Yes!

 First, chiropractors have significant and specific training in diagnosing cervicogenic dizziness or vertigo from peripheral or central vertigo.